utsav0/daily-dev-tips/src/pages/posts/css-grid-introduction.md

   - css
 ---

-Today we'll be looking at a `flex` competitor called `CSS` Grid!
+Today we'll look at a `flex` competitor called `CSS` Grid!
-As the name suggests, it's an awesome tool to make grids and layouts.
+As the name suggests, it's a fantastic tool for making grids and layouts.

-In general, a grid is build by having a container and some children inside it.
+Generally, a grid is built by having a container and some children inside it.

 > Extra articles: [CSS Grid Container](https://daily-dev-tips.com/posts/css-grid-container/) and [CSS Grid Item](https://daily-dev-tips.com/posts/css-grid-item/)

 ## CSS Basic Grid

-As for our `HTML` we are using the following setup
+As for our `HTML` we are using the following setup.

 ```html
 <div class="grid">